SQL Commands

 Sets or gets configuration options.

--- Set a configuration option
+-- Set a value

 PRAGMA name = value;

--- Get the current value
+-- Get current value

 PRAGMA name;